blueOkiris/MiGS/README.md

 A cheap and easy to program game console based on multiple microcontrollers interacting.

+## Building

+- Dependencies:
+  + Linux System
+  + gcc
+  + make
+  + git
+  + cmake
+  + gcc-arm-none-eabi
+  + libnewlib-arm-none-eabi

+To flash the programmer run `make upload-pgrmr PORT=<insert port>`

+To build the menu program run `make MigsMenu.ino.hex`

+To build the gpu program run `make MigsGpu.uf2`

+To flash the ErrorReceiver program, use the Arduino IDE

 ## System Design

 3 Parts: Programming MCU, Logic MCU, and Graphics MCU